poseidon-framework/poseidon-framework.github.io/trident.md

                            CHANGELOG file (if available) are copied to the output package.
 Only works for a singular source package.
+  -z,--zip                 Should the resulting genotype- and snp-files be
+                           gzipped?
   -o,--outPackagePath DIR  Path to the output package directory.
   -n,--outPackageName STRING
                            The output package name.
 This is optional: If no name